-Forest area (1 000 ha) Annual change rate (000 ha and %) d %) 1990 2000 2005 2010 1990-2000 2000-2005 2005-2010 1 000 ha/yr % 1 000 ha/yr % 1 000 ha/yr % 4929 4629 4479 4329 -30 -0.63 -30 -0.66 -30 -0.68
+Fore est area ı (1 000 ha) Annual change rate (000 ha and %) %) 1990 2000 2005 2010 1990 -2000 2000- 2005 2005 -2010 1 000 ha/yr % 1 000 ha/yr % 1 000 ha/yr % 4929 4629 4479 4329 -30 -0.63 -30 -0.66 -30 -0.68

 Now that peace has been restored, there is a general return of the population to rural areas, assisted by extensive infrastructure rehabilitation of road and bridges.
-These domestic factors, coupled with expanding global markets for tropical agricultural products, biofuels and timber will exert considerable pressure on land use conversion from forests.
+These domestic factors, coupled with expanding global markets for tropical agricultural products, bio-fuels and timber will exert considerable pressure on land use conversion from forests.

 Recent clearing activity is mostly concentrated in ten or so sectors of the country.
 Most places that showed clearing from 1986 to 2000 showed continued clearing after 2000.
 Almost all clearing is in the form of numerous small (<10 hectare) clearings around towns and roads near towns in Liberia's forest regions.
-This indicates the strong relationship between patterns of settlement, road access and forest clearing in Liberia.31
+This indicates the strong relationship between patterns of settlement, road access and forest clearing in Liberia.34

 Generally, in the Liberian context, forest degradation arises as collateral damage from poorly implemented selective logging, and from shifting cultivation conducted too intensively for forest gaps to be replenished.
+In terms of forest cover in table 8, forest degradation corresponds to classes 3.1 & 3.2.
 Deforestation arises from forest clearance leading to land use change, which may be initiated through chainsaw logging or clearance logging and followed by intensive shifting cultivation, semi-permanent or permanent agriculture, or plantation development.

-Mineral exploitation is not listed as a surface land use in Table 8.
+Mineral exploitation is not listed as a surface land use in table 8.
 In regard to artisanal mining, there scant evidence of widespread impact on D&FD, which is unlikely.
 In regard to formal mineral exploitation, this tends to have a small footprint in comparison with agriculture and forestry.
 Owing to the relatively high economic value of mineral resources, there is a presumption that this use would override other uses, even areas of high biodiversity value, such as PPAs or potentially existing PAs.
 However, recent mining concession agreements include mitigation offsets, and are unlikely to be significant in terms of REDD balances.
 What should be noted is that Liberia is rich in mineral resources, including gold, diamond and iron ore.
-Pre-war, Liberia was among the world's 3 highest producers of iron ore, and at present several companies are under taking scoping studies.
+Prewar, Liberia was among the world's 3 highest producers of iron ore, and at present several companies are under taking scoping studies.
 While the numerous concessions (see preceding sections) granted to logging companies are the most significant threat to mature forest, implementation of the R-PP must include on-going research into, and monitoring of, mining leases, at county and national levels.